Guppster/ProjectLedger/_posts/2017-10-12-ark-lock-project.markdown

 date: "2017-10-12 23:44:33 +0000"
 ---

+Creating a smart lock on the ARK blockchain while developing IoT infrastructure.

 ## The Goal

 The main goal of this project is to make the ARK blockchain more accessible to